PratikMaitra/COMS_672_Project/README.md

 Contributions are welcome!
 Please submit a pull request with your proposed changes.

 ## References

-Anton, et al. Mastering the Game of No-Press Diplomacy via Human-Regularized Reinforcement Learning and Planning.
+- **Anton et al.** *Mastering the Game of No-Press Diplomacy via Human-Regularized Reinforcement Learning and Planning.* NeurIPS 2021.

-FAIR, et al. Human-level play in the game of Diplomacy by combining language models with strategic reasoning.
+- **FAIR et al.** *Human-level Play in the Game of Diplomacy by Combining Language Models with Strategic Reasoning.* Science 2022.